-Aigner Kolom joined Beasley Allen in August 2015 as an attorney in our Mass Torts section.
-She is currently working on cases involving the Xarelto blood thinner, which has been linked to serious bleeding events including gastrointestinal bleeds, brain hemorrhages, bleeding deaths and other bleeding side effects.
+Aigner joined Beasley Allen Law Firm in August 2015 as an attorney in our Mass Torts Section.
+She is currently working on cases involving blood thinner Xarelto, which has been linked to serious bleeding events including gastrointestinal bleeds, brain hemorrhages, bleeding deaths and other bleeding side effects.

 Aigner is a member of the Alabama State Bar, Alabama State Bar Young Lawyers Section, Alabama State Bar Women’s Section, Montgomery County Bar Association, Montgomery County Bar Association Women’s Section and the American Association for Justice.

 She also serves on the Board of Directors for Common Ground ministry.

 Aigner graduated from Auburn University in 2010, earning her B.S. in business administration, human resource management.